EduardoZepeda/coffee-bytes-hugo/content/posts/migraciones-en-go-con-migrate/index.en.md

 ### Migrations are complementary

-Notice how the migrations are reversible and complementary; one performs an action and the other eliminates it.
+Notice how the migrations are reversible and complementary; one performs an action and the other reverts it.

 Following this logic we can make changes to the database and then revert them.